Chapter 2: A Scenery of Life

 Rraos stood up from his couch and stretched, his muscles relishing the movement after rolling around for so long.
 A pleasant sensation spread through his limbs, washing away some of the tension that had built up in his mind.
 Then, he shook his arms and legs before rummaging through the deep pockets of his baggy trousers.
 His fingers brushed against familiar objects – a pen, folded paper – before settling on what he sought.
 A large case of cigarettes and an ornate, expensive-looking lighter emerged from his pocket.

-Rraos’ already drifting mind had sailed away completely, not towards thoughts or worries, but towards a blank thoughtlessness.
-The cigarette hung precariously, forgotten by all but the instinct of his facial muscles that kept it hanging.
-His mind emptied itself so suddenly, so completely, that he had entered a state of raw perception.
+Rraos’ already drifting mind had sailed away completely towards a blank thoughtlessness.
+The cigarette hung precariously, forgotten by all but the instinct of his facial muscles keeping it hanging.
+His mind had emptied itself so suddenly, so completely, that he had entered a state of raw perception.
 He saw without comprehension, felt without thought.
 He was aware of his heartbeat, of the slow rhythm of his breath.
 He noticed the subtle weight of his clothes pressing against his skin, the cool air moving in the space around him, and the extremely faint smell of things borne aloft by it.
 There was the metallic chill of the lighter in his fingers.
 The steady, cold contact of the floor beneath his feet.
 The unnatural weight of the cigarette between his lips waiting to be lit….

 Manners held little weight in private, so he held the glass in the same hand as his cigarette, only holding the ash-bowl in his other minding convenience.
 Returning to the centre of his spacious room, he set down the ash-bowl and drinking-glass on the tiny smoking table there, then sunk into the soft cushions of the sofa awaiting his return.
 Another slow drag preceded another deposit of ash at their designated destination.

 The first idea in need of consideration was a familiar one.
 The boy who called himself Jyevodirr could have been bluffing.
 Of course, that would mean that Rraos had given himself away.
 The boy had at first merely asserted a couple of times that Rraos did not intend to be the Arroxath heir.
-Only after he reacted did the boy press further, as if he had confirmed the boy’s suspicions.
-The rest was likely to be more guesswork.
+Perhaps it was all a rehearsed charade.

-This Jyevodirr know too much, he knew too little.
+This Jyevodirr know too much, but Rraos himself knew too little, no?
 Comparing all the resources available to both, it was not too farfetched to claim the boy should have been as good as blind, while Rraos near omniscient.
 So how could the opposite happen?
 Unless it was his own family that had turned against him?

-Dread pressed down on the Arroxath youth with its skeletal hand, but he nudged it aside for now.
+Dread pressed down on Rraos with its skeletal hand, but he nudged it aside for now.
 He needed to consider the whole idea first.

-With the strength of the boy’s assertion that Rraos would not be the heir, considering any of his siblings to be the culprit was wishful thinking.
+With the strength of the boy’s assertions that Rraos wanted to be more than the heir, considering any of his siblings to be the culprit was wishful thinking.
 None amongst them could ever suspect his personal stance.
-The only two people who might be able to do so were Z’xalorr himself and his mother.
-No other consideration made as much sense as this.
+And while it could be a guesswork of someone else from the family, or even an attempt to frame him, Z’xalorr would have known at least something.
+The meant the only two suspicious people were Z’xalorr himself and his mother.

-But why the secrecy?
+But why the secrecy then?
 Why use a some-none?

-A shiver wreaked havoc through his body.
-Rraos felt tiny, like a droplet of water caught in a storm.
+An unexpected shiver tore through Rraos’ body.
+He felt tiny, like a droplet of water caught in a storm.

-He rose abruptly from his cosy lounge, his mind made.
+With an abrupt motion, he rose from his cosy lounge, his mind made.
 Walking closer to his wardrobe, Rraos threw it open and sifted through his formal attires.
-He quickly managed to pick out one of his finer ensembles.
+He quickly picked out one of his finer ensembles.

-A snug, sandshell-coloured, high-necked, full-sleeved shirt was paired together with tough yet flexible tan-colored trousers.
-Over them, he donned a form fitting sand-coloured robe that split at the waist, its flowing fabric ending at his calves.
-A pair of fully covering cloth gloves, thick grey boots and an imposing white mask, its upper half sloping back and lower jutting out like a shield, completed the look.
+A sandshell-coloured, high-necked and full-sleeved shirt was paired together with a tan-coloured, tough yet flexible, pair of trousers.
+Over them, he donned a form fitting off-white robe that split at the waist, its flowing fabric ending at his calves.
+A pair of fully covering cloth gloves, thick grey boots, and an imposing white mask, its upper half sloping back and lower jutting out like a shield, completed the look.
 Every piece bore the emblem of the Arroxatha.

-The curtains were drawn shut and the air-adjuster powered down.
-Every task meticulously completed, Rraos now stepped out of his own room into the guards’ waiting room.
-A guard, newly promoted and having served him no longer than two months, was lounging around.
+Then, the curtains were drawn shut and the air-adjuster powered down.
+Every task meticulously completed, Rraos now stepped out of his room.
+A guard, newly promoted and having served him no longer than two months, was lounging around the waiting room outside.
 No one else was in there.

 So where was Z’xalorr?